Universal Life Insurance – A Complicated Product or Just What YOU Need?

 How Does a Whole Life Insurance Policy Work?

-- Provides a guaranteed monthly cost and a guaranteed death benefit over the life of the policy
+- Provides a guaranteed monthly cost and a guaranteed coverage amount over the life of the policy

 - Builds up guaranteed cash value over time